dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 Regular retrospectives are an effective way to gather feedback on the process of developing a product.
 Team members can provide feedback on the process and identify areas that can be improved.

-Check out the [**'Inspect & adapt to continuously improve (Retrospectives)' (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/11323923-036e-4eb7-9d15-12856e7b2a0b.aspx) CDF pattern.
+Check out the [**'Inspect & adapt to continuously improve (Retrospectives)' (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/11323923-036e-4eb7-9d15-12856e7b2a0b.aspx) pattern.

 ### Performance Reviews